Struggling to Get My Final Settlement Due to a Misplaced Vendor Bill – What Should I Do?

 saswatabanerjee

-I find it very strange that a state level management will withhold the f&f of an accountant because a 4 year old bill of a vendor was not paid.
-The logical process would be to ask the vendor for the bill copy, book the same and pay the vendor.
+I find it very strange that a state-level management would withhold the F&F of an accountant because a 4-year-old bill of a vendor was not paid.
+The logical process would be to ask the vendor for the bill copy, book the same, and pay the vendor.
 That has to be done by the existing accountant and not the one who is no longer working with the company.
-I can not accept any person in the management would be stupid enough to gild someone's settlement for that reason.
+I cannot accept that any person in the management would be stupid enough to withhold someone's settlement for that reason.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute